Mandy-cyber/nvim-setup/README.md

 <br>

-6. Not sure if this step is entirely necessary but just in case (idk) go in each of the files in `nvim/after/plugin` and run the `:so` command again.
+6. Not sure if this step is entirely necessary but just in case (idk) go in each of the `.lua` files in `nvim/after/plugin` and run the `:so` command again.
 Should be pretty quick.

 <br>